If you’re interested in making your business more environmentally friendly, Green Business Certification is a great option.

 How Long Does the Certification Last?

-The certification is good for three years.
-For some businesses that use the Office/Retail checklist, the certification is valid for four years.
+In Alameda County, the certification is good for four years.
 At the end of your certification period, you will be contacted to begin your recertification.

 Is There a Cost for Certification?